Elixir

 Captured Entropy

-Generated IDs have at least 128-bit entropy by default.
+The default Puid module generates IDs that have 132-bit entropy.
 Puid provides a simple, intuitive way to specify ID randomness by declaring a total number of possible IDs with a specified risk of a repeat in that many IDs:

 To generate up to 10 million random IDs with 1 in a trillion chance of repeat: